 Selfies on the Galaxy S10 Plus are superb and full of details.
 It captures all-natural colors and has many modes that you can utilize to make your pictures look more artistic and catchy too.

-Even with so much detail and true colors, the secondary depth sensor does not keep up with the lining of the subject to differentiate it from the background and often spreads patchy blur on the subject too.
+Even with so much detail and true colors, the secondary depth sensor does not keep up with the subject’s lining to differentiate it from the background and often spreads patchy blur on the subject.
 If you look at my ear in the right picture, you’ll notice that it’s been blurred out.

 Low light photography with the Galaxy S10 Plus camera can be disappointing at times.
-The irritating level of noise really keeps kicking in, and you don’t have to be a keen observer to notice the imminent loss of details in the night time.
+The irritating noise level really keeps kicking in, and you don’t have to be a keen observer to notice the imminent loss of details in the nighttime.

-The quality of the pictures in low light is, however, far behind than what we earlier saw in the previous flagships like Huawei Mate 20 Pro and the Google Pixel 3XL.
+However, the quality of the pictures in low light is far behind what we earlier saw in the previous flagships like Huawei Mate 20 Pro and the Google Pixel 3XL.
 Still, with a well-lit subject, Galaxy S10 Plus captures excellent details in standard mode.
 Look at how the phone successfully contains light in this minaret picture.

 The telephoto lens is a great way to capture your subject without getting closer physically.
-While the image quality of the telephoto lens may not be as good as the main snapper, it captures a fair amount of detail.
-However, in night-time scenarios, some grain and noise also start popping up in the pictures taken from the telephoto lens.
+While the telephoto lens’s image quality may not be as good as the main snapper, it captures a fair amount of detail.
+However, in night-time scenarios, some grain and noise also pop up in the pictures taken from the telephoto lens.

-Though the night time photography is not superb with the Galaxy S10 Plus camera, we still love the color reproduction of the phone.
+Though nighttime photography is not superb with the Galaxy S10 Plus camera, we still love the phone’s color reproduction.
 Look at the pictures, for example.
-The deep blacks in the night sky look fabulous, while the colors on the building are also appropriately maintained.
+The deep blacks in the night sky look fabulous, while the building’s colors are also appropriately maintained.

-Though selfies come out great in daylight and the front camera performs pretty great in the night with a well-lit subject and good lighting conditions.
-It, however, does not handle backlight correctly and also washes out the colors in a little bit dimly lit scenarios.
+Though selfies come out great in daylight and the front camera performs pretty great at night with a well-lit subject and good lighting conditions.
+However, it does not handle the backlight correctly and washes out the colors in a little bit dimly lit scenarios.

-On the bright side, there is also a group selfie mode where the front camera takes a wider selfie so you can fit in more people in the picture, and although it’s not that wide, there is a noticeable difference.
+On the bright side, there is also a group selfie mode where the front camera takes a wider selfie to fit in more people in the picture, and although it’s not that wide, there is a noticeable difference.
 However, it’s not because of the hardware; rather, it’s a software gimmick from Samsung.

-The Pro mode in the Galaxy S10 plus goes the extra mile and not only lets you tweak major settings like the ISO, white balance, etc. but also gives additional usability by letting you alter even the contrast, highlights, shadows in real-time as well.
+The Pro mode in the Galaxy S10 plus goes the extra mile and lets you tweak major settings like the ISO, white balance, etc. It also gives additional usability by letting you alter even the contrast, highlights, and shadows in real-time well.
 If you know how to control these settings, you can get amazing pictures out of it that are miles ahead of what it can capture in auto mode.

 The low light photography still needs to improve a lot in the S10 Plus.
 Other than that, Samsung should have included at least a 5x lossless zoom, if not the 10X.
 Other than that, the way S10 Plus handles direct light sometimes is very disappointing.